wrousseau/yarp-to-ros-bridge/README.md

 > cmake ..
 > make

-The single executable file is currently name "yarpbridge" and will be located in "yarp_bridge/bin".
+The single executable file is currently name "yarprosbridge" and will be located in "bin".
 This can be cumbersome but this allows bin to contain all useful files and "build" to contain all CMake files which are pretty much useless.
 In order to not have to move from "build" to "bin", a "make run" from the "build" folder will allow you to launch the program.